-We have all heard it, right?
-The bizarre hacking cough that floats through the house in the middle of the night that is typically followed by a nasty surprise come morning.
-Hairball patrol clean-up crew is never pleasant regardless of the time of day.
-Unfortunately, it’s not just the grossness of the situation that you have to be concerned about, either.
+You may have heard a bizarre hacking cough that floats through the house in the middle of the night and is typically followed by a nasty surprise in the morning.
+The hairball clean-up is never pleasant, regardless of the time of day.
+Unfortunately, it’s not just the mess that you have to be concerned about, either.

-Thankfully, some foods can curb the worst of the hairball issues, and we have found the best formulas!
-Below, we will review each brand and share important details like the ingredients, nutrients, flavor, effectiveness, and much more.
+Thankfully, some cat foods can curb the worst of the hairball issues, and we have found the best formulas!
+Below are reviews of each brand and essential details like the ingredients, nutrients, flavor, effectiveness, and much more.

-As a bonus, we will also share some at-home remedies for eliminating said mess.
+As a bonus, we also have some at-home remedies for cleaning up hairballs.
 Check it out in the buyer’s guide below.

 Disclaimer: The foods reviewed here were chosen because they have certain characteristics that might help with some of the causes or consequences of this medical condition.
 However, they are not a medical treatment or a substitute for medical treatment.
 Keep in mind that each medical case is different and what works for some pets may not work for others.
 Your veterinarian is the right person to advise you on the best diet for your pet’s individual case.